CLE Hours: 12 including 12 General, 1 Ethics, 1 Professionalism, 0 Trial Practice

 Beverly received her JD from the University of Georgia School of Law and her BA from Stetson University.

 Andrew Chinsky is Associate General Counsel at Aaron’s, which provides lease-to-own and retail purchase solutions for appliances, electronics, and other home goods through its e-commerce platform and approximately 1,200 company-operated and franchised stores throughout the United States and Canada.
-Andrew oversees litigation and investigations across the company's brands, including Aaron's, BrandsMart U.S.A., serves as the Company's corporate governance lawyer, and also advises the business regarding cybersecurity, motor vehicle accidents, commercial and contract issues, and other matters.
-Before Aaron’s, Andrew worked in a private setting for nearly a decade, splitting his time between King & Spalding LLP and Sidley Austin LLP.
+Andrew oversees litigation and investigations across the company's brands, including Aaron's and BrandsMart U.S.A., serves as the Company's corporate governance lawyer, and also advises the business regarding cybersecurity, motor vehicle accidents, commercial and contract issues, and other matters.
+Before Aaron’s, Andrew worked in private practice for nearly a decade, splitting his time between King & Spalding LLP and Sidley Austin LLP.
 Andrew is a proud graduate of the Gerald R. Ford School of Public Policy at the University of Michigan ‘11 (Go Blue!) and Harvard Law School ’14.
 Andrew lives in Sandy Springs with his wife and two children.
-Outside of work, Andrew is a marathoner and an alum of Leadership Perimeter.
+Outside of work, Andrew is a marathoner and Councilmember-elect for Sandy Springs City Council District 6.

 Kristen McGuffey is the Chief Legal Officer and Secretary of Serta Simmons Bedding (SSB).
 In her role, Kristen oversees all legal responsibilities for SSB’s operations, as well as corporate governance, compliance, intellectual property, litigation and privacy.
 Kristen become Chief Legal Officer and Secretary of SSB in 2010 following the merger of Serta and Simmons.
 Previously, she held the same role at Simmons, which she first joined in 2001 as Vice President, General Counsel and Assistant Secretary.